mmonajem/pyoxcart/pyccapt/calibration/DATA_STRUCTURE.md

-# HDF5 Data Structure of PyCCAPT Calibration Module
+# HDF5 Data Structure of PyCCAPT Calibration Module and related range file

 This document provides an overview of the data structure within the HDF5 files of the PyCCAPT calibration module.

+### HDF5 file structure of PyCCAPT calibration module

 This HDF5 file in PyCCAPT contains data with the following columns: